R-Rothrock/R-Rothrock/README.md

 # Roan Rothrock

 Im a self trained programmer out of middle Tennessee, delving into information security.
-I speak English, and can communicate online in Spanish.

 # About Me